Our Vision

 Fueled by the success of Maria House, we expanded our second stage transitional house and built an addition to accommodate six more apartments to call home.

 Due to the growing need of families who were experiencing high conflict relationships and struggles with effective co-parenting, Nova Vita created the Caring Families program, which was further supported by a comprehensive research evaluation.
-Caring Families offer support to mothers, fathers, and their children and is delivered in concurrent group structure. also in this same year, in partnership with Brant Family and children’s Services, we began our Differential Response program where staff from both organization meet with each parent/caregiver separately to further asses the family’s individuals and collective needs to ensure a comprehensive service plan is developed.
+Caring Families offer support to mothers, fathers, and their children and is delivered in concurrent group structure.
+Also in this same year, in partnership with Brant Family and Children’s Services, we began our Differential Response program where staff from both organization meet with each parent/caregiver separately to further asses the family’s individuals and collective needs to ensure a comprehensive service plan is developed.

 Nova Vita hosted its first event in recognition of International Women’s Day to raise funds to support Nova Vita programs and services.

 In efforts to raise additional funds for our services, Nova Vita opened Closet Couture Boutique; a social enterprise that provides customers with quality clothing at affordable prices to generate financial support, while also offsetting the high volume of clothing donations we receive every day.
-Learn more about this initiative here.

 Nova Vita continues to engage in evaluative research of its many programs and services in partnership with a variety of educational institutions.
 Nova Vita also continues to seek out additional funding by acquiring government grants to further grow and support our services.
 These grants have facilitated the success for many programs that allowed for an increase in staffing, resources, and program development.
-One notable grant received was provided by the Ontario Trillium Foundation to further embed a trauma-informed framework into the organization, with a specific focus on working with children from this lens, as well as knowledge-sharing with community partners about how the framework can be implemented in to their agency.
-Learn more about this initiative here.